 Also at ASU, Murphy serves as a Faculty Ambassador, she was a member of the Academic Senate where she sat on the Personnel Committee, she was the secretary of the Academic Assembly of the College of Applied Arts and Sciences.
-She is on the Provost’s Advisory Committee for Non-Tenure Track Faculty.
+She was on the Provost’s Advisory Committee for Non-Tenure Track Faculty.
 She has overseen many student internships and independent studies, and she has been Reader and Director of Barrett Honors College projects in creative writing.
 She encourages her students to become members of the arts community by inviting them to attend cultural events, readings, and conferences.
+She also has formed partnerships with local high schools and with the organizations Free Arts AZ and UMOM, where she her students volunteer each semester.
 She coordinated a Student Reading Series in the spring of 2007 at Eye Lounge Gallery in Phoenix, where her students read their original poetry and creative nonfiction.

 Murphy has read her work at Changing Hands Bookstore in Tempe, Antigone Bookstore in Tucson, Tempe Center for the Arts, the Swarthout Awards Ceremony in Tempe, the Shemer Art Center and Museum, Chandler Gilbert Community College, and Eye Lounge Gallery in Phoenix.
 She delivered the Keynote Address at the 2nd Annual Friends Benefit Dinner for the Casa Grande Public Library.
 As a Faculty Ambassador to Marcos DeNiza High School in Tempe she delivered the presentation titled: “So You Want to Be a Writer?
 How to Use Your Love of Language to Earn A Decent Living Wage.”
 She has presented at the Associated Writers and Writing Programs Conference, Desert Nights Rising Starts, the College Composition and Communication Conference, the Rocky Mountain Modern Language Association, and the Western States Composition Conference.